rajkovukovic/svelte-kit-hackathon/README.md

 ## Requirements

 This project is build using Docker and VSCode with remote-containers extension.
-This keeps your physical machine cleaner (no need for installing of nodeJS which makes your machine safer for nodeJS and dependency related vulnerabilities) and your project will play nicer with a cloud.
+This keeps your physical machine cleaner (no need for installing of nodeJS, which will make your machine safer for nodeJS and dependency related vulnerabilities) and your project will play nicer with a cloud.

 - Linux, macOS or Windows (only if you really hate yourself) machine
 - [Docker](https://docs.docker.com/get-docker/)